krishchopra/LieAbility/README.md

 # LieAbility - Authenticity Assessment with ZK-Verified NFT Certification

-LieAbility is a cutting-edge application that analyzes user responses for authenticity and awards blockchain-verified NFT certificates to users who demonstrate high trust scores.
-Now enhanced with **VLayer Web Proofs** for cryptographic score verification.
+LieAbility is a cutting-edge application that analyzes user responses for authenticity and awards blockchain-verified NFT certificates to users who demonstrate high trust scores, enhanced with **VLayer Web Proofs** for cryptographic score verification.

 ## VLayer Web Proofs Integration